se-edu/learningresources/contents/javascript/Javascript-framework-React.md

 Components can be especially useful when your UI is complex.
 With components, you can not only *reuse* code, but also *divide* your UI into encapsulated units that manage their own data and logic.

-For example, if you have a todo list application, it could have a `Form` component to handle adding new items and a `TodoList` component to display all the items.
+For example, let's say you want to build a todo list application.
+As shown in Figure 1 below, the `App` component could have a `Form` component to handle adding new items and a `TodoList` component to display all the items.
 The `TodoList` component could further be composed of multiple `TodoListItem` components, one for each item in the todo list.

 ![Building a Todo List application using React](javascript-framework-react-imgs/ReactComponentsExample.png "Building a Todo List application using React")

-You can read more about components and props in the React [documentation](https://reactjs.org/docs/components-and-props.html).
+_Figure 1.
+Dividing a todo list application into React components._ <sup>[source](https://i.cloudup.com/DCcBG58qYv.png)</sup>

-#### Benefit: Better Performance
+#### Benefit 3: Better Performance

 Web applications can have a lot of user interaction and data updates, which results in changes being made to the DOM.
-Adding and removing DOM nodes isn't slow.
-The performance-bottleneck that arises due to DOM manipulation is because the browser needs to [reflow and repaint](https://www.phpied.com/rendering-repaint-reflowrelayout-restyle/) the UI every time the DOM is changed.
+Adding and removing DOM nodes isn't slow, but the performance-bottleneck arises because the browser needs to [reflow and repaint](https://www.phpied.com/rendering-repaint-reflowrelayout-restyle/) the UI every time the DOM is changed.

 React minimizes this update time by using a virtual DOM.
 The virtual DOM is a JavaScript object that is kept in the memory of your application.

-![React's Virtual DOM](javascript-framework-react-imgs/ReactVirtualDOM.png "React's Virtual DOM")
+![React's Virtual DOM](javascript-framework-react-imgs/ReactVirtualDOM.png "React's Virtual DOM") _Figure 2.
+How React's actual DOM gets updated._

-Any updates to the UI will first be made to the virtual DOM.
+As shown in Figure 2 above, updates to the UI will first be made to the virtual DOM.
 Then, React will compare the virtual DOM with the actual DOM using a [diffing algorithm](https://reactjs.org/docs/reconciliation.html#the-diffing-algorithm).
 Finally, React updates the actual DOM only in places it differs with the virtual DOM.
 It batches multiple changes together and updates the actual DOM in one go, minimizing update time.

 #### Other Advantages of React

 Besides the three main benefits explained above, React has the following advantages:
- - React only allows data to flow downwards (one-way data binding), which makes your application [easier to debug](https://flaviocopes.com/react-unidirectional-data-flow/).
+ - React only allows data to flow downwards (one-way data binding), which makes your application [easier to debug](https://flaviocopes.com/react-unidirectional-data-flow/) as you can be sure that the data updates the UI, and never the other way around.
  - As React is an open-source library backed by Facebook, it is constantly being updated with new features and performance optimizations.

 ### Disadvantages of React